Amy Winehouse: Voice

-Image
+Presentation and style

 Winehouse's greatest love was 1960s girl groups.
-Her hairdresser, Alex Foden, borrowed her "instantly recognisable" beehive hairdo (a weave) and she borrowed her Cleopatra makeup from the Ronettes.
+Her hairdresser, Alex Foden, borrowed her distinctive beehive hairdo (a weave) from the Ronettes and she borrowed her Cleopatra makeup from the same group.
 Her imitation was so successful, as The Village Voice reports: "Ronnie Spector—who, it could be argued, all but invented Winehouse's style in the first place when she took the stage at the Brooklyn Fox Theater with her fellow Ronettes more than 40 years ago—was so taken aback at a picture of Winehouse in the New York Post that she exclaimed, "I don't know her, I never met her, and when I saw that pic, I thought, 'That's me!'
 But then I found out, no, it's Amy!
 I didn't have on my glasses."

 The New York Times style reporter, Guy Trebay, discussed the multiplicity of influences on Winehouse's style after her death.
 Trebay noted, "her stylish husband, Blake Fielder-Civil, may have influenced her look."
 Additionally, Trebay observed:

 Former Rolling Stone editor Joe Levy, who had put her on the magazine's cover, broke her look down this way:

 Winehouse's use of bold red lipstick, thick eyebrows and heavy eyeliner came from Latinas she saw in Miami, on her trip there to work with Salaam Remi on Back to Black.
 Her look was repeatedly denigrated by the British press.
 At the same time that the NME Awards nominated Winehouse in the categories of "Best Solo Artist" and "Best Music DVD" in 2008, they awarded her "Worst Dressed Performer".
 Winehouse was also ranked number two on Richard Blackwell's 48th annual "Ten Worst Dressed Women" list, behind Victoria Beckham.